-The P. I. Nixon Medical Historical Library contains a collection of close to 5000 antiquarian texts, dating from the 15th to the early 20th century.
-Over the years, the library has endeavored to identify and digitize works from this collection that are of particular historical value, to make them available to the public online through the library’s Digital Archive.
+The P. I. Nixon Medical Historical Library contains a collection of over 5000 antiquarian texts, dating from the 15th to the early 20th century.
+Over the years, the library has identified and digitized works from this collection that are of particular historical value, to make them available to the public online through the library’s Digital Archive.
 Other books from the collection have been digitized through grants from the University of North Texas and are available through the Portal to Texas History.

 - Atkinson, Donald Taylor (1874- ).
 Texas surgeon: an autobiography.
 N.Y.: Washburn, 1958.

 - Bell, Charles (1774-1842).
 Essays on the anatomy of expression in painting.
 London: Longman, Hurst, Rees, and Orme, 1806.

 The first textbook of anatomy for painters and illustrators, analyzing the anatomical basis of facial expression and in a series of beautifully detailed drawings showing how facial muscles are utilized to express human passions.

 - Brunschwig, Hieronymus (ca. 1450-ca. 1512).
 Dis ist das buch der Cirurgia Hantwirkckung der wundartzny von Hyeronimo brunschwig.
 Strassburg: [J. Grueninger], 1497.